 Sharon had been helped to the couch, and by now she was a wreck.
 She now knew the origin of the thought as she kissed Will goodbye, the phrase; "Never Again . . ."

 Her mom came in and sat beside her, taking her hand said "Will died doing something that would protect your life here in our beloved nation.
 He died to make sure you had freedom.
 He died to make sure that future generations would enjoy the same America in which he had grown up."

 She fumbled for more words of encouragement for her daughter then said "Your train leaves in less than an hour.
 You go wash your face and we'll take you there.
 She realized that her own flesh and blood was leaving on the train this morning and could very well result in the same loss as Will."

 Sharon remembered Wills face as she stood on the same step as Will and waved goodbye to her parents in the same manner he had waved to her.
 Somehow, she felt as if she would be able to right Wills death by serving her country in this awful war.

-She left her parents on the landing where Will had left her, and she wondered if the phrase "Never Again" would apply to seeing her parents again as it had for Will.
-In less than a month she was over seas on her last leg of the jourrney being delivered to her post of duty.
+She left her parents on the landing where Will had left her, and she wondered if the phrase "Never Again" would apply to seeing her parents again as it did for Will.
+In less than a month she was over seas on the last leg of her jourrney being delivered to her post of duty.

 Her parents remained glued to the radio listening constantly in anticipation as to the progress of the war.
 In less than two months, Germany had over run France's northern border completely by-passing the extremely fortified Maginot line by simply going around it.
 Sharon heard the news also as she listened with comrades.